-GAHA is a non-profit organization dedicated to serve and promote the best interest of Arabian horses in Georgia and their owners, breeders, and riders.
+GAHA is an organization dedicated to serve and promote the best interest of Arabian horses in Georgia and their owners, breeders, and riders.
 Our events range from group gatherings, clinics, trail rides, seminars, meetings, and equestrian competitions.
 Please feel free to discover some of these events by checking our Activities page and Calendar.

 Our members are friendly Arabian enthusiasts who welcome any questions about the Arabian breed and GAHA offers great incentives and programs of involvement for both the youth, the amateur adult and the professional.